CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/CPbeginner_Segmentation.md

 - Add a **ExportToSpreadsheet** module at the end of the pipeline.
 - In `'Output file location'` select `'Default Output Folder'`
   - You can change the `'Default Output Folder'` by clicking the <img src="./TutorialImages/OutputSettings.png" width="120"/> button at the bottom left corner of the window
-- Leave all the deafult settings (as shown in Figure 17)
+- Leave all the default settings (as shown in Figure 17)
   - You can pick and choose which measurements to export by selecting `'No'` in the `'Export all measurement types?'` setting

   > **Note** that a <img src="./TutorialImages/Warning.png" width="35"/> appears next to the module.
 This is not an error.
 If you hover over it with your mouse, you will see that it is just a warning saying that '**ExportToSpreadsheet** will not produce output in Test Mode'.
 The measurements will only be saved when you run the pipeline for all images (see next section).